Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/start.rst

-In the case of a multi-contig genome of a genome containing a plasmid together with a chromosome, TSSpredator first checks all headers and in the case of mismatched headers, warnings are printed in the message area about the failed header evaluation, see figure 3.
+In the case of a multi-contig genome of a genome containing a plasmid together with a chromosome, TSSpredator first checks all headers and in the case of mismatched headers, warnings are printed in the message area about the failed header evaluation, see figure :ref:`fig-contigs`.

 .. _fig-contigs: